xraypy/xraylarch/doc/xasviewer/preedge.rst

 correspond to those of each standard.
 For this to work well, the XANES data needs to be normalized consistently.

-To use this in XAS Viewer, one selects a set of spectra for the "standards" and "builds a model" from the selected groups for the standards, and then fits one or more spectra from unknown samples to get the fractional weight for each sample.
+To use this in Larix, one selects a set of spectra for the "standards" and "builds a model" from the selected groups for the standards, and then fits one or more spectra from unknown samples to get the fractional weight for each sample.
 Options include: